 The Parkinson’s Fitness Project

 Not close enough to Nate’s clinics?
-The Daily Dose web-based program can be done from anywhere at any time.
-Access a series of 20-30 minute videos you can follow along with.
+The Daily Dose web-based and app program can be done from anywhere at any time.
+Live daily classes take place, or you can access a series of prerecorded 20–30-minute videos you can follow along with.
 They range from sitting in a chair-level exercises to full-on sweat your butt off and feel great afterwards levels.

 Dr. Mischley CAM Study Information